ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 Chef must add some functionality to a simplified Markdown Editor.
 The Editor consists of the _current document_; an _Undo Stack_ containing the list of document _revisions_; and an _Undo Stack Poninter_ pointing to the current document in the Undo Stack.
 The document consists of only two characters: _Non-Formatting Characters_  (represented by `X`) and _Formatting Characters_ (represented by `*`).

-Initially, the Undo Stack consists of just the initial, empty current document, and the Undo Stack Pointer points to this.

 The Editor must _parse_ the current document to give a list of _formatted ranges_, as follows:

 Take the first and second occurrences of formatting chars in the document (if they exist); the positions of these form a formatted range.